History of Idaho Guernsey Raw Milk Dairy

 For Guernsey cows to produce the most wholesome, healthy, and great-tasting milk, their diet is very important.

 The cows are out on irrigated pasture, eating fresh grass and clover, for six months every year.
 They have fresh grass, shade under trees, fresh air, and plenty of fresh water and exercise.
-These cows live a bucolic life like you would imagine a certified organic family dairy should be.
-These are not “factory cows”.
+These cows live a bucolic life like you would imagine a small family dairy should be.
+These are not “factory cows” (though we think there is a certain place for large dairies within the greater ecosystem).

 When conditions are not ideal to be outside, the girls eat mixed grass hay and haylage, and sleep in a planer shavings-bedded pack bedding barn.
 They have outdoor access every day, and in fact spend probably half or more of their waking day outside during the winter.

 They are not on concrete, and do not sleep in little stalls.
 Rather, they live a natural cow life on the pack and on the snow, freely milling about with each other.

 They do not eat TMR – total mixed ration.
 Instead, they eat whole stem hay and haylage (a fermented hay that is baled soon after cutting and is almost like feeding fresh grass in the winter).
 We don’t put additives in their grasses.
 They get an OMRI approved certified organic mineral mix to keep them balanced and healthy.

 During milking, we feed the girls certified organic grain.
 It contains lentils, peas, barley and wheat from Eastern Montana.
 We feed OMRI listed free choice salt from Redmond Agriculture.
 This salt is mined in Utah and provides important trace minerals that may be lacking in the local grasses/soils and helps the ladies keep up with all the nutrients going out into the healthy Guernsey Goodness they produce.

 All of this – the best food, air, water, exercise, and rest – helps the girls keep up with their energy and physical needs while producing high cream, high quality Guernsey Goodness.

 We do not feed corn or soy.